-Eberhard & Co. has first presented this watch around two years ago.
-Featuring a titanium case, the 2012 Eberhard & Co Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer, but is highly prone to dents and scratches.
+Eberhard & Co. has first presented this collection back in late 2011.
+Featuring a titanium case, the 2012 Chrono 4 Geant Edition Limitee Titane was almost as light as a feather, but I suspect that the choice of the metal was just not right for a huge sporty watch that looks like a tank or a star destroyer but is highly prone to dents and scratches.
 To correct their mistakes, the guys have created a limited edition Eberhard & Co.
 Chrono4 Geant Full Injection (Ref.
 31062) that doesn’t just look tough.
 It is tough.

 Judging by the specs and comparing images of the original and its limited edition variation, I must declare that the rest is basically the same.

-The dial of the timekeeper still features a stylish metal plate with horizontal Geneva stripes motif and all, except of the central chronograph, hands are covered with some amount of Superluminova that makes the watch more usable in darkness.
+The dial sports the same stylish metal plate with horizontal Geneva stripes motif and all, except for the central chronograph, hands are covered with some amount of Superluminova that makes the watch more usable in darkness.

-Well, their signature “E-shield” was finally removed from the dial, but that’s only for the better: there is enough details on its face to further clutter the display.
+Well, their signature “E-shield” was finally removed from the dial, but that’s only for the better: there are enough details on its face to further clutter the display.

 As you can see, the watch has an extra counter on the dial, which is still reserved for a military-style 24-hour display so that you can use it as a second time zone indicator: an extremely handy feature if you travel too much and continuously suffer from jet-lag.

 Since the new Eberhard & Co.
-Chrono4 Geant Full Injection features the same water resistance rating of 200 meters, it can easily be used as a diving instrument, so the Swiss watchmaker equipped with watch with a unidirectional rotating bezel.
+Chrono4 Geant Full Injection features the same water resistance rating of 200 meters, it can easily be used as a diving instrument, so the Swiss watchmaker equipped the limited edition model with a unidirectionally rotating bezel.
 It even has a luminous triangle at 0, so you can see whether it’s time to ascend even in darkest water.

 The watch was released this week during Baselworld 2013 event and will go on sale around the world sometime this upcoming Fall.